Guan-Erjia/slate-vue3/README.md

 # Why use it?

 1. :sparkles: Highly customizable features, use slate core at the bottom level
-2. :zap: The latest version of the core, use vue to reduce the number of re-renderings
+2. :zap: Use vue3 for high-performance rendering, and later connect to vapor mode
-3. :coffee: This library provides the same usage as slate-react, design tends to be stable
+3. :coffee: The latest version of the core, design tends to be stable
 4. :point_right: Check out the [**live demo**](https://guan-erjia.github.io/slate-vue3/examples) of all of the examples

 # How to use?